openaps/docs/docs/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode.md

 If your [glucose.json] does not have enough entries you will see a warning when running your auto-sens.json report "Error: not enough glucose data to calculate autosens."

 3)	After applying the above change you need to add a new device and report.
-A process device must be added, call it "auto-sense"
+A process device must be added, call it "auto-sens"

 `openaps device add auto-sens process --require "glucose pumphistory insulin_sensitivities basal_profile profile" oref0 detect-sensitivity`